 For both seasoned and new NVC (Nonviolent Communication) aficionados, I think many would agree that the word ‘empathy’ typically becomes central to one’s understanding of what NVC is all about.
 One might even argue that empathy is itself synonymous with NVC.
 The beauty of this strong pairing is of course the wonderful capacity for one human being to listen to another human being in a manner that is likely to support mutual openness and connection.
 How could anyone object?

-One of the pitfalls however of understanding NVC as being primarily about empathy is that if some quantifiable measure of mutual openness and connection doesn’t result from an exchange where at least one person is ostensibly adhering to basic NVC methodology, it can be concluded that that person is failing to practice NVC and is not being empathic.
+One of the pitfalls however of understanding NVC as being primarily about empathy is that if some quantifiable measure of mutual openness and connection doesn’t result from an exchange where at least one person is ostensibly adhering to basic NVC methodology, it can be all too easily concluded that the person is failing to practice NVC and failing to be empathic.

 “You’re not doing NVC!”
 “That’s not empathy!”
 “You’re not connecting with my needs!”

 The measure of “good” empathy and “good” NVC is tragically and all too often based on whether or not a person feels in some way “soothed” and “comforted” by the exchange, or at the very least feels in no way “threatened” by it.
 In other words, if you don’t speak to me in a way that I perceive to be in keeping with my own understanding of NVC which, if I examine that understanding closely is typically rooted in how I “feel” when you speak with me, then you’re failing at NVC.